funkeinteraktiv/geo-data-merger/README.md

 # Geo Data Merger

-A small tool for merging datasets.
+The Geo Data Merger is an open source tool for merging data from csv, json, geo- and topojson files.

 ![screenshot](/screenshot.png)